TheEightBot/enterprise-application-patterns-using-maui/dependency_injection.md

 locator](#automatically-creating-a-view-model-with-a-view-model-locator).

-**Note:** Registering and resolving types with a container has a performance cost because of the container\'s use of reflection for creating each type, especially if dependencies are being reconstructed for each page navigation in the app.
+**Note:** Registering and resolving types with a container has a performance cost because of the container's use of reflection for creating each type, especially if dependencies are being reconstructed for each page navigation in the app.
 If there are many or deep dependencies, the cost of creation can increase significantly.